dtdannen/dcss-ai-wrapper/Readme.md

 3. You should now be able to watch the agent in the terminal as this script is running, as shown in the demo gif at the top of this readme.

+# Run the fastdownward planning and goalreasoning agent

+1. Download and compile the [fastdownward planner](http://www.fast-downward.org/ObtainingAndRunningFastDownward) and put it in a folder under dcss-ai-wrapper so the folder structure looks like this:

+    `dcss-ai-wrapper/FastDownward/fast-downward.py`

+2. Switch the agent in `main.py` to be the `FastDownwardPlanningAgent` agent, like:

+    `agent = FastDownwardPlanningAgent()`

+3. Run main.py and it should work.
+There's a chance that the fastdownward planner will fail to find a plan.
+Since the dungeon is procedurally generated, try a few times before troubleshooting fastdownward.
+If you do need to troubleshoot, start by displaying fastdownward's output.
+This can be done by removing the `stdout=subprocess.DEVNULL` option when calling FastDownward via subprocess.

 ## Web browser setup (see ISSUE #8)
 The following instructions need to be updated - see issue 8.